padronjosef/online-pokedex/README.md

 # How to run the project.

-1. Run the command `npm run install` to inicialize the project dependencies.
+1. Run the command `npm run install` : to inicialize the project dependencies.
-2. Run the command `npm run start` to start the project.
+2. Run the command `npm run start` : to start the development environment.
-3. Run the command `npm run build` for compile the project.
+3. Run the command `npm run build` : for compile the project.
-4. Run the command `npm run deploy` if you want to build and deploy the project to github page, be aware of change the homepage in the package.json file.
+4. Run the command `npm run deploy` : if you want to build and deploy the project to your github page just be aware of changing the "homepage" in package.json and the text in the CNAME files.

 # Dependencies.